 The Haunted Mansion can be a little scary for some kids depending on their age and how much they actually understand about the ride.
 We prepared our son by watching videos online and telling him in advance it was all pretend and there might be loud sounds like “boo”.
 For the most part he wasn’t scared, but he’s was also not that interested in doing it again too often.
 The best time to check it out is during the holiday season when it’s all decorated up!

 Spending all day at Disneyland with toddlers requires some opportunities to rest your feet.
 There are several ride-on options up and down Main Street that are great for this, while also appealing to young kids.
 The horse pulled cable cars, the old fire engine and old timer cars are all great, short rides up or down Main Street when you are tired of walking or just need a break.

 Also, all of the trains are enjoyable for the little ones and great for Mom and Dad to get some down time from walking around.

-- Disney Railroad is our favorite train in the park.
+The Disney Railroad is our favorite train in the park.
 It goes all over the park so you can hope on/off.
 Our son enjoys the section with the Grand Canyon and pre-historic area with dinosaurs which is between Toon Town and Tomorrowland.
 You can take your stroller and hop off at another section of the park, avoiding long walks.
 Or hop on and ride the entire length of the train for a nice long rest!